 The Humboldt Current also contributes to creating to the desert like conditions along South America’s west coast.
 Thus, instead of rain washing away the bird droppings, the guano simply accumulates on the islands baking to a hard crust in the dry heat.
 It was once reported to be more than 50 meters thick.

 Life along the Peruvian coast continued relatively undisturbed until about 1840 when Justus von Liebig – considered the father of organic chemistry – theorized that, in addition to the carbon and hydrogen that plants absorbed from the air, nitrogen, phosphorus, and potassium were essential to plant growth and contended that nitrogen-based fertilizer was needed to grow the healthiest possible crops.
 Someone then recalled the analyses of von Humboldt’s seabird guano which was particularly rich in all three elements.
 The guano gold rush was on and it wasn’t pretty.
-(In case you’ve ever wondered what it’s like to look down on an island of guano here’s your chance from Google Maps.)
+(In case you’ve ever wondered what it’s like to look down on an island of guano the satellite image below from Google Maps provides that chance.)

 Facing massive debt from its war of independence, the Peruvian government took control of the islands and began mining guano commercially.
 They increased their profit by first relying largely on the labor of coerced indigenous people and later by using immigrant Chinese workers.
 Both groups toiled under an abusive labor system that paid low wages, forced the miners to live in tents on the island, and inhale caustic guano dust while working 17 hours per day.
 They extracted an estimated half million tons per year with an annual value of $50,000,000.